 Surface Water (Pluvial) Flooding

 Surface water flooding is caused because the volume of water falling onto or over the ground overwhelms existing drainage systems and cannot soak into the ground.
-This type of flooding is usually short lived and is associaed with heavy downpours of rain.
+This type of flooding is usually short lived and is associated with heavy downpours of rain.
 Often there is limited advanced notice of this type of flooding and it can be very localised.
-However, weather forecasts from the Met Office can give good generalised indication of the possibility of flooding.
+However, weather forecasts from the Met Office can give good generalised indication of the possibility of flooding

 River (Fluvial) Flooding

 When excessive rainfall causes a river to exceed its capacity and burst its banks, the resulting flood is known as fluvial flooding.
-This might happen on small "ordinary" watercourses.
+This might happen on small “ordinary” watercourses.
 Or it could happen to large, main rivers.
 Ordinary watercourses are regulated by Lead Local Flood Authorities, and in Suffolk this is Suffolk County Council or Internal Drainage Boards when they fall under IDB areas.
 Main rivers are regulated by the Environment Agency.
-Understanding flood warnings and flood risk maps can be very helpful for people living with fluvial flood risk.

 Coastal (Tidal) Flooding